qemus/qemu-docker/readme.md

 ## FAQ

-  * ### How do I specify the boot disk?
+  * ### How do I use it?

-    You can modify the `BOOT` environment variable to specify the URL of an ISO image:
+    You begin by setting the `BOOT` environment variable to the URL of an ISO image of the OS you want to install:

     ```yaml
     environment:
       BOOT: "https://dl-cdn.alpinelinux.org/alpine/v3.19/releases/x86_64/alpine-virt-3.19.0-x86_64.iso"
     ```

-    It will be downloaded only once, during the initial run of the container.

-    Alternatively, you can place a file called ```boot.img``` in the ```/storage``` folder if you want to use a local image instead.

-  * ### How do I interact with the VM?

-    If you just need text-based output, you can use the Docker console or connect via SSH.

-    If you need graphical output, you can enable VNC by adding the following lines to your compose file:

-    ```yaml
-    environment:
-      DISPLAY: "vnc"
-    ports:
-      - 5900:5900
-    ```

-    If you want to enable the web-based VNC viewer so that you do not need to install any client software, add the following lines to your compose file instead:

-    ```yaml
-    environment:
-      DISPLAY: "web"
-    ports:
-      - 8006:8006
-    ```
+    Start the container and connect to port 8006 of the container in your web browser.

-    Afterwards you can visit  [http://localhost:8006/](http://localhost:8006/) using any web browser to view the screen of the VM and interact with it via the keyboard or mouse.
+    After the download is finished, you will see the screen and can interact with it via the keyboard and mouse.
+Enjoy your new machine, and don't forget to star this repo!

   * ### How do I increase the amount of CPU or RAM?